Tony Lockett: Sydney: 1995–1999, 2002

 In 1995, Lockett transferred to the Sydney Swans, where he played for another six seasons.
 He was an instant success with the Swans, helping the team into the 1996 finals series and subsequently into the 1996 AFL Grand Final.

-With scores tied in the preliminary final game, Lockett kicked a point after the siren to give Sydney a one-point victory.
+With scores tied in the preliminary final game, Lockett famously kicked a point after the siren against Essendon to give Sydney a one-point victory.
 Despite a groin injury, he played in the grand final, which the Swans lost to North Melbourne.
 It was the only grand final appearance of Lockett's career.

 Lockett's career-best goal-scoring performance came in Round 19, 1995, against Fitzroy at the Western Oval, when he scored 16 goals straight.

 Lockett became a cult figure in Sydney.
 He was a massive drawcard for the struggling Sydney Swans, who had previously found it difficult to attract large support in New South Wales's rugby league heartland.
 At the height of his popularity, the song "One Tony Lockett" was released (sung to the tune of "Guantanamera"), performed by James Freud.

 In 1996, Lockett was the subject of much hype in the clash between Geelong and Sydney in which Gary Ablett Sr. was playing at the other end of the ground.
 The match was billed by the media as Plugger vs God and set a ground record attendance at the Sydney Cricket Ground.
 He broke the record of 1,299 career goals (set by Gordon Coventry) at the SCG in 1999 and sparked one of the biggest pitch invasions seen in Australian rules football.

 Lockett retired at the end of 1999 but had a brief comeback in 2002, playing three games and adding three goals to his record for a grand total of 1,360 career goals.